vladimir-sol/pytorch-multigpu-zenml/README.md

 Disclaimer
 ----------

-`pipeline.py` and `settings.py` are predominantly human written, while referencing the HuggingFace LLM course; while `materializers.py` and `run.py` are predominantly AI generated.
-This README file is a mix of both workflows.
+`pipeline.py` and `settings.py` were predominantly human written while referencing the HuggingFace LLM course; `materializers.py` and `run.py` are predominantly AI generated.
+This README file is the result of a mix of both approaches.

 References